 All drawings, diagrams, specifications, calculations, pamphlets, catalogues, literature, samples, data, printouts, certificates, parts lists, equipment lists, manuals, procedures, schedules, charts, reports and all like documents (herein referred to as “Information”) prepared by the Contractor hereunder shall be available for review by the Customer’s Representative at all reasonable times during development and be submitted promptly upon completion.
 In the Contractor’s preparation of Information, the Contractor shall apply such skill, care and diligence as necessary to engineer the Equipment so as to minimize engineering and construction rework (and thereby to avoid attendant costs and delays) and so as to produce Information which will lead to the construction of the Equipment which will be capable of Start-up, operation and maintenance.

 All such information required to be submitted by the Contractor for review by the Customer’s Representative shall be prepared by and at the expense of the Contractor and shall be processed in accordance with the requirements set forth herein; the Customer’s Representative’s review of such Information submitted by the Contractor shall not relieve the Contractor of its responsibility for the correctness thereof or of its obligation to meet all the requirements under this Contract.
 The Contractor shall not modify or deviate from Information reviewed by the Customer’s Representative without the prior review of such modification or deviation.
 The Customer’s decisions with respect to adequacy and correctness of prepared Information shall be final and binding on the Contractor.
-All Information submitted by the Contractor shall be certified by the Contractor to be correct and representative of Materials and equipment to be furnished and the work to be performed by the Contractor4.3.
+All Information submitted by the Contractor shall be certified by the Contractor to be correct and representative of Materials and equipment to be furnished and the work to be performed by the Contractor.
+For the avoidance of doubt, provision of Clause 4.3 shall apply accordingly in connection with the Contractor’s liability for incorrectly reviewed Information by the Customer’s Representative.

 The Contractor shall maintain a register showing the current status of all Information submittals made to the Customer’s Representative and the status of all Information necessary for the successful execution of this Contract.
 Copies of the register shall be provided to the Customer’s Representative on a monthly basis.